 Two words have entered the lexicon of eCommerce, and both are viewed rather negatively: “showrooming” and “webrooming”.
+The two phenomena above have been studied by PushON in our special report, Webrooming v Showrooming, but what are they?

 Have you ever looked at a product in a shop, asked for a demonstration from the knowledgeable staff member, who has weighed up its pros and cons against other products … then gone home and ordered the item online?
 Congratulations.
 You’re a showroomer.
 From the customer’s perspective it makes sense.
 You get a proper hands-on demo, but then you get to find the best deal, which is a doddle online.
 But from the retailer’s perspective, it’s a lose-lose.
 They’ve paid for that stock and the premises and the helpful member of staff – but have seen zero return from their investment.